 The Elements of a Good Headline (Infographic) Clickbait is ruining the art of headline writing.

 Now they make people click and share on the web and your mobile phone.
 Bloggers, publishers and marketers are always on the lookout for attracting attention to drive traffic, engage with their readers and customers and make money.
+No clicks and you have no traffic.
+It’s that simple.
+So where do you start?
+Nothing has changed.
+But the art and science of headline writing is being challenged by innovators who have realised that a technology driven web dominated by social networks and smart phones is changing the game.
+Twitter with its 140 character limit makes the headline front and center.
 10 Tips for Writing Viral Titles.
 Are you having trouble with traffic or clicks?

 If so, it sounds like you need a little help with your title writing.
 The title of your video, article or other piece of content is by far the most important.
 Along with the image and introduction, the title of your piece will get noticed first in most cases.
 If it's really good, a title alone can entice a click (and thousands more, for that matter).
 How to Write a Catchy Headline in 1 Minute and 7 Seconds.
 Guest post from Nick Marquet If a tree falls in the forest and no one is around to hear it, does it make a sound?

 If you are a writer, your goal is probably for your work to be consumed by an interested audience who will rave about it to their friends.
 Yet, if you write the most insightful, thought-provoking, earth-shattering blog post or newspaper article — and no one reads it – it’s not very likely that your writing will resonate with a wide audience.
-Learning how to write a catchy headline can be the difference between a well-distributed piece of writing, or a dud.
-So, let’s take a look at the steps required to write a headline that will attract the readers you’re looking for.
-Know your audience.
 100+ Attention-Grabbing Blog Post Title Templates That Work.
 You’ve probably heard this a lot of times.